Tayyab885/Chest-Xray-Fairness-Audit/README.md

 ### Leakage-free patient-level splits

-A model can trivially inflate its validation/test AUROC if images from the same patient appear in more than one split, because different views or follow-up scans of one patient are highly correlated.
-We use the official NIH `train_val_list.txt` / `test_list.txt` partition, which is already defined by patient rather than by image, and carve the validation set out of `train_val_list.txt` by patient ID rather than by image ID, so that no patient's images are split across train and validation.
-A dedicated unit test asserts zero patient-ID overlap between every pair of splits; this test is treated as a release gate, not an afterthought.
+A model can inflate its validation and test AUROC if images from the same patient appear in more than one split, because different views or follow-up scans of one patient are highly correlated.
+We use the official NIH `train_val_list.txt` and `test_list.txt` partition, which is already defined by patient rather than by image, and carve the validation set out of `train_val_list.txt` by patient ID, so no patient's images are split across train and validation.
+A unit test asserts zero patient-ID overlap between every pair of splits, and it gates the build.

 ### Model & training

 The classifier is a DenseNet121 backbone pretrained on ImageNet with a 14-way sigmoid output head, one unit per pathology, trained with `BCEWithLogitsLoss` for independent multi-label prediction.
 Images are resized to 224×224 and trained with mixed precision (AMP) at batch size 16 to fit the target GPU (NVIDIA RTX 3050, 6GB VRAM).
-Training requires CUDA;
-a guard in the training entry point raises `SystemExit` if no CUDA device is available, so that a run never silently proceeds on CPU and produces an unrepresentative timing/quality result.
+Training requires CUDA.
+A guard in the training entry point raises `SystemExit` when no CUDA device is visible, which stops a run from quietly falling back to CPU and producing timings and results that represent nothing.

 ### Fairness metrics